agualde/Shopping-Cart/README.md

+- Base level logic:

+A simple DB structure is implemented consisting of four models:
+1 - User,
+2 - Product,
+3 - OrderItem and
+4 - Cart

+A User can visit the Product index and show page, select a product.
+A call to action in the form of button 'Add to Cart' and a 'Quantity' number field is present.
+This action generates an Order Item which is composed of user_id, product_id, quantity, unit_price and total_price.
+In the Order Item model we define methods to calculate prices based on quantity and unit price, there discounts are applied accordingly.
+An Order Item belongs to a Cart which consists of total and subtotal.
+Inside the Cart model we have methods that collect and calculate total price which is informed by the Order Item's total unit price and quantity.

 - Sessions and cookies:

-  A session is used to track users shopping carts wether logged in or not.
+  A session is used to track users shopping carts.
 The variable current_cart is in the ApplicationHelper and imported into the ApplicationController.

 - Admin access and privileges: